centre-for-virus-research/CVR-VBG-2023/Phylogenetics.md

 **Software**

 You can use the alignment software CLUSTALW by typing ‘clustalw’ on the bioinformatics server Alpha <alpha.cvr.gla.ac.uk> using MobaXterm.
-For other alignment softwaew you can also try Muscle or Mafft (type ‘muscle’ or ‘mafft --help’ on the command line to see options).
+For other alignment software you can also try Muscle or Mafft (type ‘muscle’ or ‘mafft --help’ on the command line to see options).

 To use PhyML for tree inference, type ‘phyml --help’ on the command line to see options (or available online at http://www.atgc-montpellier.fr/phyml/).
 Note, PhyML takes PHYLIP formatted alignments.
 These be generated with CLUSTALW.
 If you have problems there’s a .phy alignment files in the folder /home3/robe01d/phylo/alignments.
 See PhyML’s online helpfile for further guidance on options: www.atgc-montpellier.fr/phyml/usersguide.php?type=command.